-Quality is of central concern to MDPH.
-As a mechanism to capture inaccuracies in translation rendering, cultural appropriateness in messaging, or other concerns with regard to telephonic interpretation sessions, MDPH has established protocol to capture complaints both prior to press, and documents and other text that has already been shared internally or with the public.
-This protocol is captured in in-house translation review, and in an external complaint process.
+Quality control is a priority to MDPH.
+As a mechanism to capture inaccuracies in translation rendering, cultural appropriateness in messaging, or other concerns with regard to telephonic interpretation sessions, MDPH has established an in-house translation review, and an external complaint process.